How Online Notarization Stops the Top 3 Ways to Forge a Signature How Online Notarization Stops the Top 3 Ways to Forge a Signature

 1. Tracing Over an Original Signature

 This live observation makes it nearly impossible for someone to trace a signature without being detected.
-This is because the notary ensures that the signatory is the person they claim to be and is signing willingly and without duress.
+The rationale behind signing the document before a notary is that the notary confirms to some extent that the signer is who he/she says he/she is and that the person is not under pressure and does it of his/her own free will.
 Additionally, signers are required to go through a KBA or Biometric authentication combined with an ID check.

 2. Freehand Forgery